gr33nbanana/codeConverter9000/README.md

 You can also convert only one file in that folder by specifying ```--only=(file_name.f)```

 * **Using CMake**\
 If you are compiling the fortran files with CMake and you do not have a CMakeLists.txt file in the root directory, after the free formatting you have to manually go to your `CMakeLists.txt` file and update the filenames or paths with the correct new `.F90` extension.
-If not the next step will not be able to compile the program and overwrite the assembly code so you would have to do it manually using the `hephaestus --withCMake` command.
+If not, the next step will not be able to compile the program and overwrite the assembly code so you would have to do it manually using the `hephaestus --withCMake` command.
 * **Using Make**\
 If you are compiling the fortran files with make, if you do not specify the `--clean` option, the helper files will not be deleted automatically and they might be compiled as well so you might get some extra assembly files.